kacperbojakowski/final-project/02-overview/1-what-is-technical-communication/index.md

 > [...] *combines a range of disciplines that work together to efficiently transfer specialized information to those who need it to accomplish a defined task or goal.[^1]*

 A translator needn't be tutored on *the functions of language* and on how information is transferred.
-In short: it doesn't have to be written; and yet, people, by default, make assumptions based on [*that which is seen*](https://en.wikipedia.org/wiki/Parable_of_the_broken_window), and not *that which isn't.* Hence, even though tech comm professionals communicate *a lot* outside of writing, their job is associated mostly with **documentation** (and other content creation).
+In short: information doesn't have to be written; and yet, people by default make assumptions based on [*that which is seen*](https://en.wikipedia.org/wiki/Parable_of_the_broken_window), and not *that which isn't.* Hence, even though tech comm professionals communicate *a lot* outside of writing, their job is mostly associated with creating **documentation** and document-related content.

 Documentation, that is *documents*, as in: instruction manuals, guidelines, specifications, training materials, and many–a–similar other.